kannankvs/md2/HOWTO_Commit_a_code_in_SONiC.md

 The final step is to raise the pull request.
 Go to Azure github webpage https://github.com/Azure/sonic-buildimage (or your github webpage https://github.com/<your_github_username>/sonic-buildimage) where you will see a new line that says that you recently pushed some changes and it will show a link for "Compare & pull request".
 Refer the following image for the example.
 ![PullReqImg](https://github.com/kannankvs/md2/blob/master/pull_request.png)
 Click on that green colour button that takes to a new page for new PullRequest (PR).
 It will show the branch **from** which merging has to happen, it shows the default repo "master" **to** which merging should happen.
 Fill the required details, explain the change in detail, explain the testing that was done to validate the changes and raise the pull request.

-After raising the PR, continue to follow the PR for comments from reviewer, keep addressing the review comments and track it for closure.
+ 12. After raising the PR, continue to follow the PR for comments from reviewer, keep addressing the review comments and track it for closure.
+Once the PR is merged to individual repository, if you need the changes in image, the developer has to raise a pull request for “submodule” update.
+Ensure the description have all the commits using “git log --pretty=oneline --pretty=format:"%h - %ad : %s [%an]" --date=short”.
+Reference PR is https://github.com/Azure/sonic-buildimage/pull/3675

 ## Point to ponder to add a new feature or to enhance an existing feature

 1. First step is to inform the SONiC community about the need for such enhancement and add the commitment for development for a particular release.
 Roadmap document should have been updated with this information.
 2. Next step is to work out a development plan and update roadmap with Design Review Date, Code Review Date, etc.,
 3. Next is to do the design and plan for a design review meeting with community.
 Present the design to community, get feedback from community, update the design and get the final approval for design from the community.
 4. Do the required code changes, test it and raise pull request.
 Provide the test results as part of the pull request.
-Address the review comments and followup until the code is merged into the master branch and also on required release branches.
+Address the review comments and follow-up until the code is merged into the master branch and also on required release branches.
+5. While fixing a bug, provide all the required reference to corresponding issue number.
+If the issue does not have a pull request for the issue, then raise a separate pull request with complete reproduction details and provide all relevant required details.